lumeland/lume.land/docs/advanced/migrate-from-11ty.md

 : There isn't a plugin for that.

 RSS
-: No plugin is needed to generate a RSS files in Lume.
+: No plugin is needed to generate RSS files in Lume.
 [See this example](https://github.com/lumeland/base-blog/blob/master/feed.xml.njk)

 Syntax Highlighting